Poto-Feu/swannsong/README.md

 Note : On Windows, the program must be run from the executable directory.
 On Unix-like, if the program is not installed, it must be run in the build directory using the -local argument.

 ### Command-line arguments
-* `-local`: use the game data from the current directory (this is mainly useful for running the program in its build directory without installing it)
+* `--local`: use the game data from the current directory (this is mainly useful for running the program in its build directory without installing it)
-* `-debug`: enable debug features such as warning logs (mainly for developers).
+* `--debug`: enable debug features such as warning logs (mainly for developers).
-* `-reset`: remove the game user configuration as if it was a fresh install.
+* `--reset`: remove the game user configuration as if it was a fresh install.

 ## Roadmap